povs/ListerBundle/docs/types/selector.md

 Results will be returned as one dimensional array.
 If multiple paths are passed - two dimensional.

-#Creating your own selector type
+## Creating your own selector type

-Selector types has to implement `SelectorTypeInterface` but it's suggested to just extend `BasicSelectorType`
+Selector types has to implement `SelectorTypeInterface` but it's best to just extend `BasicSelectorType`

 SelectorTypeInterface implements four methods:
  - `apply()` Used to apply select statements to query builder